ravaglia-rex/GYS/README.md

-# Argus frontend
+# Argus Frontend

-## Available Scripts
+Welcome to the Argus frontend repository!
+This platform is designed to serve tests with integrated proctoring capabilities, ensuring both convenience and integrity.
+Below you'll find the commands you can use to interact with the project directly from your terminal.

+## 🚀 Quick Start

-In the project directory, you can run:
+In your project directory, you can execute the following commands:

 ### `npm start`

-Runs the app in the development mode.\
+- **What it does:** Launches the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- **How to use:** Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- **Extra perks:** Enjoy live reloading and direct feedback in your console for any lint errors.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+- **What it does:** Initiates the test runner in an interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- **Learn more:** Check out the [official testing guide](https://facebook.github.io/create-react-app/docs/running-tests) for detailed information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- **What it does:** Compiles the app for production into the `build` folder.
+It ensures the build is optimized for top-notch performance, minifying the output and appending hashes to filenames.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- **Ready for deployment:** Follow the [deployment guide](https://facebook.github.io/create-react-app/docs/deployment) to get your app out there!

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+- **Caution:** This is a one-way operation — once you `eject`, there's no going back!

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+- **Why use it:** If you want more control over the build tools and configurations, `eject` will transfer all the configuration files and dependencies into your project directory, allowing you full customization.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+- **Note:** Post-ejection, all commands will still operate, but they will now reference the copied scripts which you can tweak to your preference.
+This command is ideal for those who are prepared to manage their configuration independently.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## 📘 Useful Info

+Choosing to `eject` is entirely optional.
+The default setup is tailored for small to mid-sized deployments, and it is robust enough to meet most needs without modification.
+However, if the need arises, `eject` provides the freedom to reshape the build setup as you see fit.